On this page

 Keep reading to find the right program for you, get details on the different types of MSW programs available (and schools that offer them), learn how to get help paying for your degree, and much more.

-The following exceptional California MSW programs were chosen based on several crucial factors, including accreditation by the Council on Social Work Education, affordability, program options and study flexibility, curriculum comprehensiveness, and access to student support services.
-When it comes to MSW programs in California, these three stand out from the rest in 2022.
+We selected the following outstanding California MSW programs based on critical factors such as accreditation by the Council on Social Work Education, affordability, program options and study flexibility, curriculum comprehensiveness, and access to student support services.
+When it comes to MSW programs in California, these three programs distinguish themselves from the others in 2023.

 California State University Northridge